ahsan-bilal-786/poker/poker-fe/README.md

 ## File Structure

+### jsconfig.json

+This file has been added to configure the absolute paths in project.

+### .eslintrc

+This file has been added to configure the linting operations in application.

 ### build/

 This is where application will be compiled.
 Assets, like images and fonts, should be placed directly within this folder.
 Also in this folder is a default `index.html` file for serving up the application.